 NoteIf you perform one of the following operations, WAF automatically creates a protection template named AutoTemplate in the whitelist module and adds a protection rule to the template.

-Enable Intelligent Whitelist Engine when you create a protection rule of the basic protection rule module.
+Enable Intelligent Whitelist Engine when you create a protection rule of the core protection rule module.
 The engine analyzes logs to determine whether normal requests are blocked.
 If yes, the engine automatically adds a protection rule of the whitelist module based on the specified URI and rule ID.

 Click Add to Whitelist for an attacker IP address when you view the security report of the bot management module.
 In this case, WAF automatically adds a protection rule with a rule source of Custom.
 For more information, see Bot management module.